bmkramer/crossref-members-affiliations/README.md

 Meanwhile, it is interesting to look at which members currently already provide affiliation data, and which don't.
 [Crossref Participation Reports](https://www.crossref.org/members/prep/) give an overview of the coverage of 10 selected metadata fields per member.
 Affiliation data are not (yet) included in these reports, but information on their availability is included as 11th coverage parameter via the [Crossref REST API](https://github.com/CrossRef/rest-api-doc).

-Therefore, I used a script to query the Crossref REST API for information on the presence of affiliation information in metadata of all current research output and  current journal articles of each Crossref member (n=12238 as of Feb 28, 2019).
+Therefore, I used an R-script ([Crossref_members_affiliations.R](/Crossref_members_affiliations.R))to query the Crossref REST API for information on the presence of affiliation information in metadata of all current research output and  current journal articles of each Crossref member (n=12238 as of Feb 28, 2019).
 'Current' is defined by Crossref as the current year plus the two full preceding years.